mlabuda2/nf-tower-docs/docs/dashboard/overview.md

 ### Runs per organization

-Below the cards displaying total runs by status, run totals are filtered by each organization or your personal workspace.
-Filtering depends on what you selected in the drop-down options near the top of the page.
+Below the cards displaying total runs by status, run totals for your selected filters above are displayed.

-Each card represents an organization.
-Total runs for the organization are arranged by workspace and status.
+Depending on the filter selected, each card details a separate workspace or organization.
+Total runs for each organization are arranged by workspace and status.

 ![](_images/dashboard_orgs.png)

-Click a run value in the table to navigate to a run list filtered by the status selected.
+Select a run value in the table to navigate to a run list filtered by the status selected.

-Click a workspace name in the table to navigate to a run list filtered by the workspace selected.
+Select a workspace name in the table to navigate to a run list filtered by the workspace selected.